unbit/uwsgi-docs/Options.rst

 ``flags``: UWSGI_OPT_MIME

-do not add the specified prop if available in resource xattr
+``help``: do not add the specified prop if available in resource xattr

 plugin: router_cache